jjsyucsd/cse15l-lab-reports/LabReport4.md

 B. For this step, I typed in the command line `bash<space>test.sh<enter>`.

-C. The command `bash test.sh` runs the `test.sh` file.
+C. The command `bash test.sh` runs the `test.sh` script, which executes the test cases.
+The script compiles the Java files and runs the tests, providing output in the terminal.
 From the output, we can determine that all tests pass.

 ## Step 9: Commit and push the resulting change to your Github account (you can pick any commit message!)